hisudhir007/perl/README.md

 # perl
 Make life easy with Perl debugging
+Hello,
-Hello, I am creating this repositeries to make life in perl easy.
-If you have better code snippets , feel free to add it here with useful description
+This repository is collection of perl hacks and tips.
+If you have useful perl code snippet , feel free to add it here with self explanatory description